 Let's look at a hypothetical situation in which Carol, a beautiful woman from Paris, spent £6,000 on a total of 3 orders.
 This means that, on average, Carol spent £2000 for each purchase from your store.

 Let’s say that on the day of the week - Tuesday, you have a total of 2000 orders.
-If your site's sales were £100,000, that meaning the AOV for Tuesday is £50.
-Since there's a transaction cost related to each order, increasing your AOV may be a thanks to drive direct revenue and increase your profits.
+If total sales were £100,000, that meaning the AOV for Tuesday is £50.
+Since there's a transaction cost related to each order, increasing your AOV may be thanks to driving direct revenue and increase your profits.

 II.
 6 Highly-Effective Tips to Increase AOV.

-Here is the most important question: How to increase Average Order Value?
-There are 6 tips that may increase your average order value, and they are essentially different ways to get your customers to check out with larger carts.
+Here is the most important question: How to Increase the Average Order Value?
+There are 6 tips for increasing average order value, and they are essentially different ways to get your customers to check out with larger carts.